KonstantinLackner/CodeDraw/INTRODUCTION.md

 }
 ```

-When you execute this program, you should see window with the outlines of a red rectangle,
+When you execute this program, you should see a window with the outlines of a red rectangle,
 another filled rectangle and a filled light blue circle.

 ![01 Gettings started](https://user-images.githubusercontent.com/24553082/153450652-8dff6b3f-17b6-40ba-b8e1-156b9e72ee26.png)

 ## The coordinate system

-In mathematics the origin coordinate (0, 0) is usually in the **bottom-left** corner.
+In mathematics, the origin coordinate (0, 0) is usually in the **bottom-left** corner.
 This is different in computer graphics.
 In computer graphics the **top-left** corner is used as the origin coordinate.
 For Example: *cd.fillSquare(180, 150, 50);* will start at the **top-left** corner,